ramaoutlook/AI-ML-GenAI-Learning-Journey/README.md

 ---

 ### If you're an **AI Hiring Manager, HR, or Tech Lead** working on AI projects — Let's Connect!
-I am on a mission to become a **Certified AI Cloud Engineer by 2025 🚀💪**
+I am on a mission to become a **Certified AI ML Engineer by 2025 🚀💪**